leandrolasnor/challenge-chart-plot/README.md

 ## Workflow

-The application waits for the input of texts in **JSON**.
+ The application waits for text input in **JSON**.
 After the text is entered, you can start the process of constructing the graph.
 The application makes a call to an editor action that structures the text and turns the events into ***dispatches***, which will be forwarded to the reducers.
 The gearbox connected to the chart waits for these ***dispatches*** to capture event information and evolve state.
 Finally, the evolution of the state in the reducer reflects on the data that is displayed in the graph.
-It is ugly to discard the textual data that corresponds to the event processed at that time.
+It is done to discard the textual data that corresponds to the event processed at that time.
 With each new event processed, the status evolves, and the graph displays more information.
-Invalid entries are not processed and will remain in the text box for investigative issue.
-The process begins with an event **START** and ends with an event **STOP**.
+Invalid entries are not processed and will remain in the text box for investigation.
+The process begins with an **START** event and ends with an **STOP** event.
 You can enter part of the data at a time and then finalize the processing by entering the rest of the data.
 This behavior enables us to integrate this application into a real-time monitoring environment where a user or API will provide the data in real time and the graph will plot event after event.

 ## Events